MicrosoftDocs/visualstudio-docs/docs/ide/reference/options-text-editor-xaml-miscellaneous.md

   - "uwp"
 ---
 # Options, Text Editor, XAML, Miscellaneous

 Use the **Miscellaneous** property page to specify how elements and attributes are formatted in your XAML documents.
 To open the **Options** dialog box, click the **Tools** menu and then click **Options**.
 To access the **Miscellaneous** property page, expand the **Text Editor** > **XAML** > **Miscellaneous** node.

-> [!NOTE]
-> The dialog boxes and menu commands you see might differ from those described in Help depending on your active settings or edition.
-To change your settings, choose **Import and Export Settings** on the **Tools** menu.
-For more information, see [Personalize the Visual Studio IDE](../../ide/personalizing-the-visual-studio-ide.md).

 ## Auto Insert

 Use this setting to control when tags and quotes are automatically generated.

 |||
 |-|-|